Unhinged Super Maniac Minion ALPHA X flings open the door to his dump of a shack, just on the side of the soot-covered Explosion Tower.

 “Did I stutter?!”
 Unhinged Super Maniac Minion ALPHA X returns tauntingly as he climbs up to the hill to stand at least as high as Sapper Minion’s waist.
 “I’m going to get a team of the coolest dudes together, and they’re going to beat the shit out of everyone!
 It’s going to be a holiday takeover!
 Chaos won’t even know what hit ’em!”

-Sapper Minion, with his expression of frozen over disinterest towards everything, looks over to the horizon in thought.
-“I really knew you’d fall off the deep end before long – you want to try your hand at the Commander?”
+Sapper Minion, with his expression of frozen over disinterest towards everything, looks over to the horizon in thought as he replaces his cigarette for a drag.
+“I knew you’d fall off the deep end before long – you want to try your hand at the Commander?” he asks, the smoke streaming from his jaws like the opening of a forge.

 Sapper Minion’s cigarette, hung barely on the tiny angular tip of his lower jaw, wedges down in a moment of utter disbelief.
 “You actually…” he stops himself.
 He wants to see how this will end up – after all, the little guy could live to learn a few lessons in humility.
 In Sapper Minion’s bright white eyes glow the machinations of a plan, just like when he was a man, planning where to set that one, mission-defining satchel of explosives.